BISO Home > IVO Homepage > Meeting Organizer Resources

 HOW ARE VISAS ISSUED?

 U.S. visas are issued by American consular officials according to the requirements of the Immigration and Nationality Act.
 Some U.S. consulates receive hundreds of visa applications each week.
-Federal regulations now require more thorough visa processing.
 Security checks and interviews are required for most visitor visas, resulting in a process that may take three months or more from the time of the visa application.
 Citizens of certain countries must have an invitation in hand before they can obtain a passport from their government and then apply for a U.S. entry visa.

 WHAT CAN I DO IN THE EVENT OF VISA DELAYS?

-Committed to encouraging international scientific exchange and collaboration, the International Visitors Office has been collecting data on the problems that scientists and engineers are experiencing with visa applications.
-If one of your meeting participants has experienced difficulties in applying for a visa, you can report the case to us by submitting a Visa Questionnaire.
-We will review the case and contact you if we are able to assist in any way.
+Committed to encouraging international scientific exchange and collaboration, the International Visitors Office has been collecting data on the problems that individuals in the sciences are experiencing with visa applications.
+If your meeting participants experience difficulties in applying for a visa, they can report their case to us through the IVO Questionnaire.
+Please consult the questionnaire for details on eligibility.

 For specific information on delays and denials, see the Travel to the United States section of this site.

 To comment on this webpage or report an error, please send feedback to the BISO Site Manager.